-“(Well tough!)” went Vicki—glancing askant at Grandma Ivy muttering “‘Twas the Night Before Christmas,” at Samantha perusing a Harlequin romance at Nonique’s desk, and at Nonique now seated in the back row apparently engrossed in homework but with antennae aquiver. “(I don’t need your permission or consent or say-so!)”
+“(Well tough!)” went Vicki—glancing askant at Grandma Ivy muttering “‘Twas the Night Before Christmas”; at Samantha thumbing through a Harlequin romance at Nonique’s desk; and at Nonique, now seated in the back row apparently engrossed in homework but with her antennae aquiver. “(I don’t need your permission or consent or say-so!)”

-Tony, showing not a trace of diffident puddyboyishness: “(Vicki...
-If you go to this ball without me...
+Tony, showing not a trace of diffident puddyboyishness: “(If you go to this ball without me...
 I’ll be disappointed in you.)”

-Big brown re-diffidenting eyes wavered and fell before the laserblast. “(Uh... that’s not why I couldn’t go then...
+His big brown eyes wavered and fell before her laserblast. “(Uh... that’s not why I couldn’t go then...
 I didn’t ‘study’ with her till a couple weeks later... and I did ask you for a raincheck.)”

 “(Well, until you get your sh—spit together, Mr. Baloney, that raincheck is null and void!)”

 Ideally-timed clang by the 5D bell, enabling Vicki’s strident march out of Room 325 and away to the cafeteria.
-Not waiting for Sammi and certainly not Nonique, who as her tied-with-Fiona-for-third-best-friend-after-Joss-and-Alex ought to be by her side offering the same consolation and support she’d been offered last Friday and Saturday only to go on a slighting/snubbing/rebuffing toot—and at least Nonique had a reliable boyfriend, if Darren Buckley was filling that bill like he should, and even Sammi had Link though he wasn’t her beau ideal, while Jenna had Ike (sort of) plus Ken Keezer, and Holly had Nelson and Cheryl had Stuart and Mary Kate had Frank and Vicki was left on the breakup dumper bench with Joss and Robin and Sheila-Q and Lisa Lohe, for crying out loud—
+Not waiting for Sammi and certainly not for Nonique, who (as her tied-with-Fiona-for-third-best-friend-after-Joss-and-Alex) ought to be here by her side offering the same consolation and support she’d been offered last Friday and Saturday only to go on a slighting/snubbing/rebuffing toot—and at least Nonique had a reliable boyfriend if Darren Buckley was filling that bill like he should, and even Sammi had Link though he might not be her beau ideal, while Jenna had Ike (sort of) plus Ken Keezer, and Holly had Nelson and Cheryl had Stuart and Mary Kate had Frank and Vicki was left on the breakup bench with Joss and Robin and Sheila-Q and Lisa Lohe, for crying out loud—

 —but at least she wasn’t pining after Split-Pea Erbsen, like Spacyjane.
 Or engaged in who-knew-what-kind-of-a-relationship with Mike Spurgeon, like Alex.

-This would be an ideally-timed moment for Dave Solovay to reappear: a year and a day after their fateful sledding excursion to Auldforest Woods.
-Ideal, that is, if all his teeth had been straightened and capped since then (clenching her own at the grisly memory).
+Oh, this would be an ideally-timed moment for Dave Solovay to reappear: a year and a day after their fateful sledding excursion to Auldforest Woods.
+Ideal, that is, if all his teeth had been straightened and capped since then.
+(Clenching her own at the grisly memory.)

 No, forget ideal timing.
-What did happen next was Jenna’s [a] falling downstairs, [b] being sneezed at by Slats Shrimpton of the swim team, and [c] catching his viral infection that quickly turned into acute bronchitis which [d] sounded like a mortal ailment though Vicki was told it was “only a chest cold.”
-In any case, Jenna’s calamity on top of everything else worsened her own jawclenching into a clearcut toothache.
+What did happen next was Jenna’s [a] falling downstairs, [b] being sneezed at by Creaky Locke of the swim team, and [c] catching his viral infection that [d] quickly turned into acute bronchitis which [e] sounded like a mortal ailment, though Vicki was told it was “only a chest cold.”
+In any case, Jenna’s calamity on top of everything else worsened Vicki’s own jawclenching into [f] a clearcut toothache.

+Bleahhh.
 Fortunately the ringing phone interceded just then; even better, it was Nonique calling to reopen hailing frequencies.
-Vicki was so happy to hear from her she nearly sniveled with relief, despite the bizarre message from “Steve Skinner” about being taped screaming.
+Vicki was so happy to hear from her she nearly sniveled with relief, despite “Steve” Skinner’s bizarre message about being taped screaming.
 A joke?
 A put-on?
 A leftover snub/slight/rebuff?
-But Nonique handed over the original note at the Winter Holidays Concert, where she also accepted (and returned) a hug from Vicki, plus ones from Joss and Spacyjane; wishing them all well (especially Vicki) at tomorrow night’s bal masqué, but choosing not to go herself.
+But then Nonique handed over the original note at the Winter Holidays Concert, where she accepted (and returned) a hug from Vicki, plus ones from Joss and Spacyjane—wishing them all well (especially Vicki) at tomorrow night’s bal masqué, though choosing not to go herself.

 “You wouldn’t catch me there,” rasped Jenna on Saturday, convalescing in a dormer-room daybed heaped with sketchpad, art pencils, manga books and used tissues, alongside a spearmint-misty vaporizer.
 “That Shoreward Club (cough) would’ve sicced the dogs on my grandfather (cough) when he first came here, if they hadn’t (cough) all been out foxhunting.”

 “It’s a chest cold (hack hawk tooey) ‘scuse me,” went Jenna, her birdy-chirp an octave lower and hoarser than usual.
-“Ignore it.
+“Ignore it—but don’t come any closer (cough).
 Tell me more about how that ASS (cough) screwed up last night’s concert.”

-As was customary, the Yuletide musicale culminated with Handel’s Hallelujah Chorus; but this year the Choir and Orchestra had only reached their second And He shall reign for ever and ever when the stage curtain began to be rung down, inch by inch.
-The robed singers on the risers instinctively leaned forward to stay visible, and once everybody was bent over belting out King of kings! and Lord of Lords!, the curtain came to a grinding halt.
-After the last Hallelujah and all the laughter and applause died away, the departing audience could hear senior Stage Manager Dexter Rist tearing Skinner a new one behind the scenes.
+As was customary, the annual Yuletide musicale concluded with Handel’s Hallelujah Chorus; but this year the Choir and Orchestra had only reached their second And He shall reign for ever and ever when the stage curtain began to be rung down, inch by inch.
+The robed singers on the risers instinctively leaned forward to stay visible; then when everybody was bent over belting out King of kings! and Lord of Lords!, the curtain came to a grinding halt.
+After the last Hallelujah, as all the laughter and applause died away, the departing audience could hear senior Stage Manager Dexter Rist tearing Lumpy Skinner a new orifice behind the scenes.

-“The blind berating the lame!” scoffed Jenna, whose opinion of Dexter (a doctrinaire zealot with a rod up his rump, like all the Rists) was scarcely higher than her whalepoop estimation of Lumpy.
-“Pay no attention to any note that ASS passes you (scoff) or any kidney stone, either.
+“The blind berating the lame!” scoffed Jenna, whose opinion of Dexter—a doctrinaire zealot with a rod up his rump, like all the Rists—was scarcely higher than her whalepoop estimation of Lumpy.
+“Pay no attention to any note that ASS may pass you (scoff) or any kidney stone, either.
 He’s a sneak and a snoop (scoff) and too much of a slug to do more than leave a trail of slime behind.”

-“Was he the one who made Chewy DeWitt come unhitched and drift away from Nancy Buschmeyer?”
+“Hey, do you think he was the one who made Chewy DeWitt come unhitched and drift away from Nancy Buschmeyer?”

 “Wouldn’t put it past him!
 Though Chewbacca (scoff) is no great prize either.
-Now let me see you spread those wings again, this time with the mask—”
+Now let me see you spread those wings again (cough) this time wearing the mask—”

 Vicki, strapping on a swallowtail-with-eyeholes vizor, stepped far enough into the forbidden room to raise her bright cape-sleeves and display their iridescent gossamer.

 “I’ll try.
-Or not try.
+Or, um, not try.
 You try to get all well by Monday.”

 “Yeah, leave it to me to have a chest cold (cough) on a warm December night.”

-(The Cityland might have barely edged above zero a week ago, but today set a record high of sixty degrees.)
+(The Cityland, which had barely edged above zero a week ago, today set a record high of sixty degrees.)

-“Feels just right to me,” said Spacyjane, balancing on the doorsill in a star-spangled midnight-blue leotard worthy of Celeste Schwall; though she claimed to be Maia from Mary Poppins, and had a wispy wrap of indigo gauze to validate it.
+“Feels just right to me,” said Spacyjane, balancing on the doorsill in a star-spangled midnight-blue leotard worthy of Celeste Schwall.

 Jenna, fumbling through the clutter on and by her daybed, found a pair of faux-fur-trimmed spectacles and focused her 20/20 vision through them.
-“Oh heavens to Murgatroyd (cough) and me flat on my back with my legs in the air!”
-(Though her legs were in fact tucked beneath a lightweight quilt.)
-“Joss-uh-lynn??”
+“Oh heavens to Murgatroyd (cough)!
+Who are you supposed to be?”

-“Here, Jen!” piped up Joss, perspiring a bit in a bebop hipster zootsuit better suited for colder temps.
+“Here, Jen!”
+Joss piped up, perspiring a bit in a bebop hipster zootsuit better suited for a cooler climate.